abshirahmed/abshirahmed/README.md

 ### Things I struggle with
 I’m a bit of a **perfectionist** and I don’t always take the pragmatic approach when solving problems, this sometimes means delays.
 I’m still internalising the saying; **_“perfectionism is the enemy of progress”_**.

 **Procrastination** is both a friend and an enemy of mine.
 Although I get things done on time, I sometimes leave things till the last minute.
-This habit didn’t even stop me from delaying work on my dissertations.
-I somehow still did really well in both 🤷🏾‍♂️ For some strange reason I enter **beast mode** when I’m under a lot of pressure 😫
+For some strange reason I enter **beast mode 🔥** when I’m under time constrained pressure 😫

 One thing I cannot stand **condescending** or **arrogant** tones or behaviours, whether that be directed towards me or towards somebody else.
 You will **automatically** be placed in my **bad book** if I feel or sense any form of this.
 I treat people with **respect** and I expect the same.
 If you have an opportunity to teach me or someone something, then do it in a respectful non condescending manner.